SQL Server TCL Interview Questions and Answers

 - The COMMIT command saves all transactions to the database since the last COMMIT or ROLLBACK command.

-What is the need of ROLLBACK command?
+What is the need for the ROLLBACK command in SQL Server?

 - Whereas if we want to restore our data into its previous condition then we can write ROLLBACK at any time after the DML queries have been written but remember once COMMIT has been written then we cannot ROLLBACK the data.